North American P-51 Mustang variants: Mustang Mk I (NA-73 and NA-83)

-The first production contract was awarded by the British for 320 NA-73 fighters, named Mustang Mk I by an anonymous member of the British Purchasing Commission; a second British contract soon followed, which called for 300 more (NA-83) Mustang Mk I fighters.
+The first production contract was awarded by the British for 320 NA-73 fighters, named Mustang Mk I by the British Purchasing Commission; a second British contract soon followed, which called for 300 more (NA-83) Mustang Mk I fighters.
 Contractual arrangements were also made for two aircraft from the first order to be delivered to the USAAC for evaluation; these two airframes, 41-038 and 41-039 respectively, were designated XP-51.
 The first RAF Mustang Mk Is were delivered to 26 Squadron at RAF Gatwick in February 1942 and made their combat debut on 10 May 1942.
 With their long range and excellent low-altitude performance, they were employed effectively for tactical reconnaissance and ground-attack duties over the English Channel, but were thought to be of limited value as fighters due to their poor performance above 15000 ft.

-RAF Mustangs (Mk Is, which were not drop tank capable) made history on October 22, 1942 when they escorted 22 Wellington bombers on a daylight raid to Germany, thus becoming the first RAF single-seat fighters to fly over the country during World War II.
+RAF Mustangs (Mk Is, which were not drop tank capable) made history on October 22, 1942, when they escorted 22 Vickers Wellington medium bombers on a daylight raid to Germany, thus becoming the first RAF single-seat fighters to fly over the country during World War II.

 P-51/Mustang Mk IA (NA-91)

-The first American order for 150 P-51s, designated NA-91 by North American, was placed by the Army on 7 July 1940.
-This was on behalf of the RAF in a Lend Lease deal.
+The first American order for 150 P-51s, designated NA-91 by North American, was placed by the US Army on 7 July 1940.
+This was on behalf of the RAF in a Lend-Lease deal.
 All but the last 57 went to the British.
 After the attack on Pearl Harbor, the USAAF 'held back' these Mustang Mk IAs for their own use.
-55 of these so-called P-51-1s were outfitted with a pair of K.24 cameras in the rear fuselage for tactical low-level reconnaissance and re-designated F-6A (the "F" for photographic, although confusingly also still referred to as the P-51 or P-51-1).
+Fifty-five of these P-51-1s were outfitted with a pair of K.24 cameras in the rear fuselage for tactical low-level reconnaissance and re-designated F-6A (the "F" for photographic, although confusingly also still referred to as the P-51 or P-51-1).
 Two kept their P-51-1 designation and were used for testing by the USAAF.